 Below we look at the 17 most common types of snake dream, and try to shed some light on what they often mean.

 1. What if the snake is shedding its skin?

-2. What about a snake attacking or even killing me in my dream?
+2. What about a snake hurting or challenging me in my dream?

-If you are dreaming about a snake attacking, it can mean that there is some aspect of yourself which is in need of attention.
+If you are dreaming about a snake attacking, it can mean that there is some aspect of yourself that is in need of attention.

-From the way they kill their prey to how many snakes one may find on land and in water, this common dream symbolizes danger from within as well as without; an internal struggle if not dealt with properly will manifest outwardly.
+From the way they hunt their prey to the number of snakes one sees on land or in water, this common dream symbolizes danger from within; an internal struggle which, if not dealt with properly, will manifest outwardly.

 3. What about a dream of snakes in water?

 The ancient sea serpent is a potent symbol of the unconscious, of the unknown forces that may be lurking in our own psyches or any dark depths.

 The sea snake also symbolizes intuition, instinct, and the ability to get much closer to one’s prey.